epctex-support/capterra-scraper/README.md

 -   **Scrape services**

-Capterra provides a "Best business software.
-With software reviews, ratings infographics, and the most comprehensive list of the top".
-Scraping that content and extracting it in structured format could give you invaluable business insights and an edge over the competition.
+Capterra provides "Best business software.
+With software reviews, rating infographics, and the most comprehensive list of the top".
+Scraping that content and extracting it in a structured format could give you invaluable business insights and an edge over the competition.

 ## Tutorial

 Check out this blog post on [how to extract data from Capterra with unofficial Capterra API](https://blog.apify.com/how-to-scrape-capterra/) for more information on the scraper.

-## Bugs, fixes, updates and changelog
+## Bugs, fixes, updates, and changelog

 This scraper is under active development.
 If you have any feature requests, you can create an issue from [here](https://github.com/epctex/capterra-scraper/issues).